MyitianNET/ResourcePackRepairer/README.md

 > [!NOTE]
 >
 > The ZIP-64 implementation is not fully tested.
-When you find a bug, please attach the file that triggered the bug to the issue.
+If you find an error and have the distribution rights to the corresponding file, please attach the file that caused the error to the issue.

 ## Usage